Gear, Grit, and Grizzlies

 Checkin' out the goods at the first annual Montana Outdoor Expo.

 The smell of elk jerky, the glint of hand-forged knives, and the unmistakable rumble of folks from all over Montana and beyond filled the Butte Civic Center during the first annual Montana Outdoor Expo, hosted by the Montana Outfitters & Guides Association (MOGA).
-Over 110 vendors sprawled across the arena floor, it was a playground for every type of outdoorsman.
+Over 100 vendors sprawled across the arena floor; it was a playground for every type of outdoorsman.

 As soon as the doors opened, the event buzzed with more energy than elk hunters on opening weekend.
-The expo had everything from custom RVs and telescopes to hunting rifles, conservation initiatives, and gear you didn’t even know you needed.
+The expo had everything from custom RVs and telescopes to hunting rifles and gear you didn’t even know you needed.
 I meandered at a snail’s pace, drawn in by display after display featuring new innovations and time-tested gear.

-As the final raffle tickets were drawn and booths packed away, all I can think about was how excited I am for next years expo.
+As the final raffle tickets were drawn and booths packed away, all I could think about was how excited I was for next year's expo.

-One of the standout features of the event was tucked toward the back of the arena—a bear attack simulator run by the FWP.
-Equal parts education and adrenaline, this crowd-favorite had attendees role-playing in a split-second bear encounter.
-After a crash course on bear behavior and how to properly discharge bear spray, participants were challenged to quick-draw their canister and stop a life-sized charging bear cutout moving at a terrifyingly realistic speed.
+One of the standout features of the event was tucked toward the back of the arena—a bear-attack simulator run by Montana Fish, Wildlife & Parks.
+Equal parts education and adrenaline, this crowd favorite had attendees role-playing in split-second bear encounters.
+After a crash course on bear behavior and how to properly discharge bear spray, participants were challenged to quick-draw their canisters and stop a life-sized charging-bear cutout moving at a terrifyingly realistic speed.
 It was Disneyland for wilderness geeks and gurus alike.

 Among the many clever innovations on display, Hardside Hydration made a splash with their universal filtration hose, compatible with the bottles and bladders most outdoorsmen already carry.
-Nearby, ADS Holsters showed off a bear spray system still in the patent process, featuring a strap-anywhere design with a built-in 130dB alarm—very loud, in case you were wondering—that activates when the canister is pulled.
-It’s a game-changer for campers who prefer not to sleep with one eye open.
+Nearby, ADS Holsters showed off a bear-spray system still in the patent process, featuring a strap-anywhere design with a built-in 130dB alarm—very loud, in case you were wondering—that activates when the canister is pulled.
+It’s a must-have for campers who prefer not to sleep with one eye open (check out our review of the ADS Holster here.)

 It was Disneyland for wilderness geeks and gurus alike.